huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-10-26-day1-elastic-compute-cloud-ec2.md

 * Managed by you
 * Can you as a bastion host
-* Scale up (instance type) manually and use enhanced networking
+* Scale-up (instance type) manually and use enhanced networking
 * Need to assign Security Group
 * No high availability
-* Can impliment port forwarding through manual customisation
+* Can implement port forwarding through manual customization

-NAT Gateway
+NAT Gateway:

 * Managed by AWS
 * Cannot access through SSH